ganeti/ganeti/man/hbal.rst

 \--mond-xen
   If given, also query Xen-specific collectors from MonD, provided that monitoring daemons are queried at all.

+\--exit-on-missing-mond-data
+  If given, abort if the data obtainable from querying MonDs is incomplete.
+  The default behavior is to continue with a best guess based on the static information.

 \--mond-data *datafile*
   The name of the file holding the data provided by MonD, to override